Soyuz MS-22: Spacecraft

-The spacecraft is named in honor of Russian scientist Konstantin Tsiolkovsky, who is today considered one of the fathers of modern rocketry and astronautics.
+The spacecraft is named after Russian scientist Konstantin Tsiolkovsky, one of the pioneers of modern rocketry and astronautics.
 Tsiolkovsky's 165th birthday fell on 17 September, a few days before the launch of MS-22.

 Cooling loop accident

 On 15 December 2022 at 12:45 UTC, a "visible stream of flakes" was observed emanating from the Soyuz spacecraft, concurrent with a loss of pressure in the external radiator cooling loop.
 A scheduled spacewalk for Petelin and Prokopyev was cancelled while the incident was evaluated.

 The leak in the radiator occurred due to a micro-meteorite impact.
 The damage left a 0.8 mm hole into the external cooling radiator on the service module.

 Two working groups were formed to find the cause of the incident, analyze the technical condition of the ship and develop recommendations for further actions for ground specialists and the cosmonauts.

 According to tests conducted on the ship's systems, the temperature in the orbital and descent modules in the first days after the incident reached 30 C, and in the service module 40 C, but by January 2023, the temperature in the whole ship had stabilized at about 30 °C.

 In December 2022, the outer surface of Soyuz MS-22 was examined using the cameras of the European Robotic Arm and Canadarm2.
 The analysis of the data received on Earth allowed engineers to detect a possible place of damage on the surface of the service module.

 In February 2023, days before undocking, Progress MS-21 encountered a similar problem with coolant pressure leak.